miyoko-shimura/miyoko-shimura/README.md

 ### Hi there!
 I'm Miyoko from Japan 👋

-🔭 Strategic analyst with 8+ years' experience in scientific analysis.
+🔭 Digital Consultant with 8+ years' experience in scientific analysis.
 Mentor at Frankfurt School Blockchain Center.
 Final year BSc Computer Science student.
+ASc Mechanical Engineering.

 👯 Interested in collaborations on blockchain projects.